-Installing Magalix agent is the only prerequisite to connect a Kubernetes cluster to Magalix backend.
+Installing the Magalix agent is the only prerequisite to connect your Kubernetes cluster to the Magalix backend.
 The Agent installs like any other pod via a YAML file.

 Creating the YAML can be initiated through the "Connect Cluster" wizard, by clicking the "Start" button on the homepage.

 Top bar Connect Cluster button

 The wizard will guide you through the process, follow the workflow and hit "Finish" when you are done.

 At this point, the cluster has been defined at Magalix BE and waiting for a connection with the Agent to start communication.